HakeemSalaudeen/kafka-project/README.md

 # Kafka Project

 A production-ready event streaming pipeline using Confluent Cloud Kafka, Python, Docker, Kubernetes, and AWS.

-This project demonstrates how to generate synthetic events, stream them to Kafka, consume and process them, and store results in AWS S3.
-Infrastructure is provisioned with Terraform, and CI/CD is managed via GitHub Actions.
+This project demonstrates how to generate synthetic events,stream them to Kafka, consume and process them, and store results in AWS S3 bucket.
+Infrastructure is provisioned with Terraform, and CI/CD is managed via GitHub Actions using:

+- Python producer (generates fake events using Faker)
+- Python consumer (reads from Kafka, writes to AWS S3)
+- Kafka cluster hosted on Confluent Cloud
+- Secrets managed in AWS SSM Parameter Store
+- Dockerized apps deployed to Docker hub and Kubernetes (Minikube)
+- CI/CD with GitHub Actions
+- Infrastructure provisioned with Terraform

 ---